Skip to main content

 ./opentr.sh fresh-destroy test1 # remove containers AND volumes (y/N confirm)

 fresh-destroy is the only destructive fresh operation.
-It always shows exactly which containers, volumes, and generated overlay files it will remove, and prompts for confirmation (defaults to No).
+It always shows exactly which containers, volumes, and generated files it will remove, and prompts for confirmation (defaults to No).
 It never touches any bind path or any other stack.

 How container-name collisions are solved